kevin-foster-uk/kevin-foster-uk.github.io/content/posts/team-structure-mars/index.md

 The Mars Climate Orbiter’s fate was sealed not when the code was written, but when the org chart was drawn.
 The software architecture will always reflect the communication structure of the teams that build it, a principle known as Conway’s Law.

-A sound team responsibility structure isn't about organizational charts; it's the bedrock of system reliability.
+A sound team responsibility structure isn't about organisational charts; it's the bedrock of system reliability.
 By designing teams for clarity and ownership first, we reduce cognitive load, eliminate fuzzy handoffs, and build in quality from the start.

 In software, a flawed team structure causes outages and frustration.
 In aerospace, it costs $125 million and a mission to Mars.